Skip to main content

 Visitor Facilities And Travel

 Access is typically via Rurrenabaque, a tourism hub reached by short flight or long bus ride from La Paz.
-From Rurrenabaque, a 3-hour road journey leads to Santa Rosa del Yacuma on the river's edge, where numerous tour operators offer pampas tours ranging from 2 to 4 days.
+From Rurrenabaque, a roughly 3-hour road journey leads to Santa Rosa del Yacuma on the river's edge, where numerous tour operators offer pampas tours ranging from 2 to 4 days.
 Accommodation consists of rustic lodges along the riverbank, most offering simple rooms or bungalows, meals, and guided excursions by boat.
 Conditions are basic—shared bathrooms, limited electricity, mosquito nets—but sightings are reliably excellent.
 Visitors should bring sun protection, rain gear, insect repellent, binoculars, waterproof bags, and cash.
 The dry season (May to October) is the most popular and productive time to visit, though birding can be rewarding in the wet months.

 Conservation And Sustainability